NathanaelGo/the-halcyon-cradle/Factions/Aurora.md

 ___
 ### Summary
-Remnants of the Noctis Empire, still loyal to the deceased emperor
+Remnants of the [[Noctis Empire]], still loyal to the deceased emperor

 Possibly allied with the [[Grimarchs]]